Three Things Physicians Should Know About Meditation

 On the other hand, you may find that less focused forms of meditation can help you drift off to sleep.
 Apps like Calm and Headspace are good places to find these types of practices.

-A five-minute daily meditation can have lasting benefits.
+A five-minute daily meditation can have lasting benefits

 Morning might be the best time to meditate, but few of us are willing to wake up 30 minutes early just to sit quietly in a comfortable position.
 The good news is that a study of stressed-out mental health professionals found that a mere 5 minutes of mindfulness meditation can have important benefits.

-Getting started with meditation is easy.
-Counter to what you might have heard, you don’t have to escape to an ashram or travel to a tropical island to learn how to do it.
 As a certified Mindfulness Coach, I share meditations online, along with many other excellent meditation teachers, but there are even simpler options.
 The Waking Up app is a fantastic resource, and includes a 30 day starter course.
 Insight Timer is another good choice.

 As with many things, meditation isn’t for everyone.
-If you find that meditation creates stress or agitation, it may be best to avoid it.
+For some, it can even create mental distress.
+If you find that meditation provokes anxiety or agitation, it may be best to avoid it.
 And if you’re under the care of a mental health professional, check in with them first before beginning a meditation practice.

 If you’ve enjoyed this article and would like to stay in the loop for more insights on creating a sustainable, fulfilling, and happy life as a physician, sign up for my newsletter or reach out on my website.
 I’d love to hear from you.